 Myths about wind power

-Despite the fact that governments and businesses in more than 80 countries are embracing wind power, and more and more wind power is providing bringing new, clean and affordable energy every day, some people have concerns about wind power.
+Despite the fact that governments and businesses in about 80 countries are embracing wind power, and more and more wind power is bringing new, clean and affordable energy every day, some people have concerns about it.

-We have listed some of the myths about wind power and the factual information that disputes it.
+We have listed some of the most common myths about wind power and the factual information that disputes it.

 Wind energy is one of the cleanest, most environmentally-friendly energy sources.
 It emits no greenhouse gases or air pollutants.
 It emits no particles of any kind, and certainly no particles which are carcinogenic and severely affect human health, as do fossil fuels.

 See a summary of latest research in 20 reviews on wind farms and health: The 20 reviews of the research literature on wind farms and health can be viewed here..